 Endings can be hard.
 How do you say goodbye to someone after you’ve spent years together; shared the highs and the lows.
 What if they just turn around and slap you in the face?

 This week How I Met Your Mother came to an end leaving many fans angered because things didn’t play out like they wanted or hoped.
 This isn’t anything new; who can forget the great Lost debacle of of 2010?
 While most television shows face the ignominy of being cancelled without much warning, these shows had the luxury of an announced ending, meaning the writers could perfectly conclude the story.
+I usually end up disappointed with most of my shows and I end up looking for how can i watch nfhs for free to get my mind off of what I just witnessed.

 These particular cases had overarching narratives that fans had invested time and expected answers.
 In the case of Lost, everyone thought they were watching a mystery about what this mysterious island actually was.
 In fact, it was all about the characters the writers said.
 To which the audience replied “Oh, you had no idea what you were doing.
 My bad.
 Thanks for wasting my time.”
 It was as if an episode of Poirot had ended with him putting all of the suspects in a room and walking away to reminisce with Captain Hastings about Belgium.
 No one was watching for Belgium.